LON - MCO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from London to Orlando Airport costs £268 on the route between London Gatwick Airport (LGW) and Orlando Airport (MCO).
-However, over the past month, flights between London Heathrow Airport (LHR) and Orlando Airport (MCO) were, on average, 16% cheaper than other London-Orlando Airport routes.
-The most popular route is between London Gatwick Airport (LGW) and Orlando Airport (MCO).
+The cheapest return flight from London to Orlando Airport costs £418 on the route between London Gatwick Airport (LGW) and Orlando Airport (MCO).
+Over the past month, this route was, on average, 9% cheaper than other London-Orlando Airport routes.
+The most popular route is between London Heathrow Airport (LHR) and Orlando Airport (MCO).

 What’s the cheapest day of the week to fly from London to Orlando Airport?